dirkraft/jersey-bootstrap/README.md

  - delete the two `placeholder` files in src/test/java and src/test/resources
  - TODO documentation

 Then you'll want to decide what you want to keep and lose.
-The [File Matrix](#file-matrix) section at the bottom may help this this.
+The [File Matrix](#file-matrix) section may help with this.

 Once that's all done, you'll want to quit IntelliJ and run yourself one final `gradle idea` before making Exodus of this README.md (delete it or replace it with your own).
 Stealing code has never been so easy!